-The Discount Rate – a fair solution for claimants and premium payers
+The Discount Rate – we need a fair solution for claimants and premium payers

 We want the discount rate to be as accurate a reflection as possible of what happens when people receive a lump sum payment, so it needs to reflect current investment practices and the investment environment.
-Instead, the Ministry of Justice is preparing to announce a new figure based on an outdated method which risks distorting the compensation process and pushing up insurance premiums.
+Instead, the Ministry of Justice has announced a new figure based on an outdated method which risks distorting the compensation process and pushing up insurance premiums.

-Public authorities who pay compensation, such as the NHS, will also be affected and could see their compensation bills increasing significantly at a time when their budgets are already under severe strain.
+Public authorities who pay compensation, such as the NHS, will also be affected and will see their compensation bills increasing significantly at a time when their budgets are already under severe strain.

 The discount rate impacts claims often worth millions of pounds so such a significant change in the rate will result in a significant increase in claims costs for insurers.
 Although each insurer will take their own pricing decisions in a competitive market, the scale of the cost increase insurers face means the pain will inevitably be felt by everyone.

 Yes.
 It’s likely that those groups most at risk of being involved in a claim for a serious injury will be most affected, such as young drivers and much older drivers.
 Businesses with high motor insurance costs such as road hauliers could also be particularly affected.

 Many businesses are required by law to buy motor and liability insurance, and this will add to their costs.